christinalee/Slides/slides-master/kotlin-retro/slides.md

 - Advertising: Technical Brand
 - Attraction: Kotlin enthusiasm is often a strong indicator
-- Retention - old dogs, new tricks
+- Retention: Old dogs, new tricks

 note: Whether or not Kotlin lasts, the type of people attracted to Kotlin tend to be the same types who keep up with many different new technologies and think critically about their code.
 The integrated codebase gives us the recruiting "easy way out" because they can do either